App Design to Spark Unexpected Moments of Joy

 Crazy 8s sketch including gamification elements

-→ to narrow down recommendations
+to narrow down recommendations

-Review of the visit prompt
+Review of the Visit Prompt

-→ to create a feedback loop
+to create a feedback loop

-Gamification elements
+Gamification Elements

-→ to make it engaging
+to make it engaging

-Information Architecture
+Refining the Blueprint: the Information Architecture

+We focused on streamlining the experience and emphasizing spontaneity and lack of choice.
 From the homepage, the user is lead through an assessment that results in a randomly generated suggestion, concisely presented and already connected to maps.

 Information Architecture diagram including the user flow from one part of the app to another